 So with a limited budget, I set about buying woodworking power tools as the jobs came up.
 The list below gives all the power tools and accessories that you would ever need if you are into DIY, home building or home maintenance.
 The list is in the order I purchased them and not necessarily the way you should buy.
 The first woodworking power tool to buy is;

 No 1 – The Miter Saw – Can’t Live Without One

 The compound miter saw is an absolute must woodworking power tool in all home workshops.
 The need to cut accurate square cuts and miters will drastically reduce rework and frustration if you are cutting by hand.
 I know, I learned the hard way.
 For DIY you don’t necessarily need the biggest and best, just something that will get the job done cleanly and efficiently.
 But do look at buying the best you can afford.

-Look for the well-known brands, DeWalt and Makita are two of the top sellers in this bracket.
-I started out with a ten inch Makita mitre saw that I still use today.
+Look for the well-known brands, DeWalt and Makita are two of the top-selling mitre saws in this bracket.
+I started out with a ten-inch Makita miter saw that I still use today.
 Recently I’ve upgraded with a newer DeWalt 12-inch compound sliding miter saw that is amazing.
 There are also cordless miter saws now on the market, needless to say, the cordless revolution is getting bigger!

 As I said I’ve used a 10-inch miter saw for years.
 The saw has been able to handle the cutting of trim moldings and many different furniture projects.
 Also, I’ve built many decks using this saw but there have been some limitations.
 Wider 6-inch bearers need to be finished cutting using a hand saw as the 10inch blade is too small.
 Also, the move to using wider 6″ decking boards also restricts the smaller saws capability.
 If I were building decks today I would Definitely go for a compound sliding 12-inch miter saw.